Lucas Deloffre - My Stay at Huachuma Wasi

 - Stefan Reitsma

-Sarah Elizabeth McCunn - My Pure and Playful Encounters with
+Sarah Elizabeth McCunn - My Pure and Playful Encounters with the Sacred Cactus

 I came to hear about Sergey and his work only very recently.
 I had been passing time in the communal area of my hostel in Cusco when two fellow guests brought in their friend, Stefan.
 At some point in their conversation, I heard mention of San Pedro and my ears pricked up because I wanted very much to experience this plant.
 Stefan told me he’d drunk with Sergey very recently, and highly recommended the experience to me.